theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-07-16-on-adjusting-piano-stool.md

 title: On Adjusting the Height of a Piano Stool
 ---

-As a pianist, the first thing I do when I sit at a piano is adjusting the height of the stool so that I am comfortable while playing.
+As a pianist, the first thing I do when I sit at a piano is adjust the height of the stool so that I am comfortable while playing.
 A simple step, but one of paramount importance: too low, and my hands would start to ache midway through the performance; too high, and my legs would bump into the front of the piano